 ERISA Experience You Can Rely On.

 Disability benefit claims denied by MetLife often follow a common pattern.
 Sometimes MetLife denies disability benefits because you or your doctors did not complete and submit to MetLife forms or medical records it requested.
-You can often fix that problem yourself by completing the forms, seeing your doctor, and getting your doctor to do complete forms, and provide medical records.
+You can often fix that problem yourself by completing the forms, seeing your doctor, and getting your doctor to complete forms, and provide medical records.

 In most MetLife disability policies, the definition of “disabled” changes after you receive 24 months of benefits.
 For the first 24 months, you are entitled to benefits if you are unable to do your own occupation.
 After 24 months, you are entitled to benefits only if you cannot do any occupation.
 MetLife will often terminate disability benefits with just a few months of “own occupation” benefits to be paid.
 Another common pattern is that MetLife terminates benefits after paying all the “own occupation” definition of disability benefits.